playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 ## play.mvc.Results.TODO moved to play.mvc.Controller.TODO

 All Play's error pages have been updated to render a CSP nonce if the [[CSP filter|CSPFilter]] is present.
-This means that the error page templates must take a request as a parameter.
+It means that the error page templates must take a request as a parameter.
 In 2.6.x, the `TODO` field was previously rendered as a static result instead of an action with an HTTP context, and so may have been called outside the controller.
 In 2.7.0, the `TODO` field has been removed, and there is now a `TODO()` method in `play.mvc.Controller` instead:

 ```java
 public abstract class Controller extends Results implements Status, HeaderNames {